Bandar Utama MRT station: History

 During the planning stage, the station was referred to as the One Utama Station as it was situated next to the 1 Utama Shopping Centre.
 However, it was officially renamed the Bandar Utama station just prior to its opening in 2016 after the suburb it is situated in rather than the name of the commercial complex.

 A pedestrian bridge linking the station to the Burhanuddin Helmi section of Taman Tun Dr Ismail residential area which is geographically located directly across the Damansara-Puchong Expressway from station was also proposed as part of the plans.
 This would have enabled residents of the northern part of the residential area to have access to the station, while the southern part would be served by the TTDI station which lies 200 metres from the TTDI Wet Market.
 However, the TTDI Residents Association (RA) objected to the link, citing parking by MRT commuters along Burhanuddin Helmi's roads and illegal stalls as a result of the link.
 The RA collected signatures of objections from residents, despite MRT Corp's pleas to proceed with the pedestrian bridge for the benefit of the residents.

 In the end, in July 2014, MRT acceded to the objection.
 Once operational however, there were voices of dissent on the lack of connectivity for the residents of TTDI's northern tip.

-From its opening on 16 December 2016 till 31 January 2018, the only access to the station was from the 1Powerhouse Building via the pedestrian overhead bridge at Entrance A. The temporary linkway to One World Hotel and subsequently to 1 Utama from the station's Entrance B was opened on 1 February 2018, allowing a more direct connection to the shopping centre.
+From its opening on 16 December 2016 till 31 January 2018, the only access to the station was from the 1Powerhouse Building via the pedestrian overhead bridge at Entrance A. A temporary linkway to One World Hotel and subsequently to 1 Utama Shopping Centre from the station's Entrance B was opened on 1 February 2018, allowing a more direct connection to the shopping centre.
+On 11 July 2020, with the completion of 1 Utama E, the most recent extension to the shopping centre, the temporary linkway was replaced with direct access to 1 Utama E.

 Bus Services

 Feeder buses

-With the opening of the MRT Sungai Buloh-Kajang Line, feeder buses also began operating linking the residential areas in Taman Tun Dr Ismail, Bandar Utama and Kampung Sungai Penchala.
+With the opening of the Kajang line, feeder buses also began operating linking the residential areas in Taman Tun Dr Ismail, Bandar Utama and Kampung Sungai Penchala.
 The feeder buses operate from the station's feeder bus stop at the adjacent 1Powerhouse building accessed via Entrance A of the station.
 These buses do not stop at the Bandar Utama bus hub.